-Phillip W. Magness is a Senior Research Faculty and the Research and Education Director at the American Institute for Economic Research.
-He is also a Research Fellow at the Independent Institute.
+Phillip W. Magness is the David J. Theroux Chair in Political Economy at the Independent Institute.
+Prior to joining the Independent Institute, he was a Senior Research Fellow at the American Institute for Economic Research.
 He holds a PhD and MPP from George Mason University’s School of Public Policy, and a BA from the University of St. Thomas (Houston).

 Dr. Magness has spent over a decade teaching public policy, economics, and international trade at institutions including American University, George Mason University, and Berry College.

 Magness’ work encompasses the economic history of the United States and Atlantic world, with specializations in the economic dimensions of slavery and racial discrimination, the history of taxation, and measurements of economic inequality over time.
 He also maintains active research interest in higher education policy and the history of economic thought.
 In addition to his scholarship, Magness’ popular writings have appeared in numerous venues including the Wall Street Journal, the New York Times, Newsweek, Politico, Reason, National Review, and the Chronicle of Higher Education.